kubernetes/website/docs/getting-started-guides/windows/index.md

 1. Kubernetes control plane running on existing Linux infrastructure (version 1.9 or later).
 2. Kubenet network plugin setup on the Linux nodes.
 3. Windows Server 2016 RTM or later.
-Windows Server version 1709 or later is preferred; unlocks key capabilities like shared network namespace.
+Windows Server version 1709 or later is preferred; it unlocks key capabilities like shared network namespace.
 4. Docker Version 17.06.1-ee-2 or later for Windows Server nodes (Linux nodes and Kubernetes control plane can run any Kubernetes supported Docker Version).

 ## Networking